ansibleguy/opnsense-control-center/README.md

 * Connection to CC
   * active - target has static IP that can be reached by CC
   * passive - target needs to start a vpn-tunnel (wireguard) for the management connection; CC needs to have a static IP
+    * vpn would also be good to have to enable us to use 'unencrypted' data-transfers like out-of-the-box syslog log-forwarding
   * optional: CC should have a client-network that allows proxied access to firewall webUI, ssh and so on (useful if passive connection is used)

 * Switches for..